fouliex/VehicleDetection/README.md

 [image_0]: ./misc/vehicleDetection.gif
 # Vehicle Detection
 ![alt text][image_0]
-In this project, your goal is to write a software pipeline to detect vehicles in a video (start with the test_video.mp4 and later implement on full project_video.mp4), but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+In this project, the goal is to write a software pipeline that detect vehicles in a video.